-I would recommend that you complete a nomination of beneficiary form.
-This will ensure the proceeds of your pension, subject to the Trustees discretions, are paid to your chosen beneficiary on your death (We hold a nominated beneficiary on file).
+I would recommend that you complete a Nomination of Beneficiary Form.
+This will ensure the proceeds of your pension, subject to the trustee's discretion, are paid to your chosen beneficiary on your death.

-For further information regarding the level of contributions that can be made to, how benefits can be taken from, and the taxation of pension arrangements I refer you to the Technical notes in the appendix of this report.
+For further information regarding the level of contributions that can be made to, how benefits can be taken from, and the taxation of pension arrangements I refer you to the Technical Notes in the appendix of this report.
 A summary of the risk warnings associated with my suitability review can also be found in the appendix of this report.